for Liberal Studies (Journalism) - BA (Hons) with Integrated Foundation

 The module will develop and build upon the student’s digital camera, picture editing and caption and keyword writing skills.
 Through the study of current and past photographers, students will be introduced to fundamental principles and critical theory of editorial photography.
 Students will consider and critically analyse various types of print and online editorial publications.
 The module will develop the student’s ability to work independently and professionally in the field of editorial photography.

-With tutor guidance, students will assume the editorial and production roles needed to design and produce this group publication.
+With guidance from their tutor, students will assume the editorial and production roles needed to design and produce this group publication.
 The module will develop proficiency in combining skills, including generating ideas, reporting and writing skills, editorial design and layout, photo editing and working in groups to deadlines.

 This course is designed to introduce the principles of video storytelling and to give students experience in reporting news and features using cameras for broadcast platforms.
 It involves shooting video, editing, reporting and writing for broadcast.
 The focus is on producing stories that have the same qualities of good journalism in a print medium.